KeithPinson/TwentyMinute/README.md

 Twenty Minute tasks are often general and not specific.
 For example, "Review Action Logs from Overnight".
 They are often tasks that can't be stopped and picked up later.

-Twenty Minute tasks can also be specific tasks, tasks that require intense concentration.
+Twenty Minute tasks can also specific tasks, tasks that require intense concentration.
 For example, "Write the Executive Summary for Grand-Boss".

 ## License